StochasticBiology/hypermk/README.md

 # hypermk
 HyperMk for reversible accumulation modelling

 HyperMk uses a hypercubic transition matrix and the Mk (Markov k-state) model [1,2] from phylogenetics to model accumulation processes, including reversibility.
+The code here uses the `castor` library in R [3] to provide flexible specification and fitting of the Mk model.

+* `mk-shared.R` contains a set of common functions for labelling and plotting, as well as for creating the matrices for specifying parameter forms for HyperMk
-The code here uses the `castor` library in R [3] to provide flexible specification and fitting of the Mk model. `mk-collection.R` creates a set of synthetic examples and demonstrates inference using HyperMk. `mk-timing.R` scans through properties of synthetic datasets to demonstrate the time scaling of this implementation. `mk-cgh.R` analyses an ovarian cancer dataset. `Data` contains data on drug resistance evolution in tuberculosis from [4], and from the ovarian cancer CGH study [5], which are used as case studies.
+* `mk-collection.R` creates a set of synthetic examples and demonstrates inference using HyperMk.
+* `mk-timing.R` scans through properties of synthetic datasets to demonstrate the time scaling of this implementation.
+* `mk-cgh.R` analyses an ovarian cancer dataset.

+`Data` contains data on drug resistance evolution in tuberculosis from [4], and from the ovarian cancer CGH study [5], which are used as case studies.

 References
 ---